oweitman/ioBroker.openligadb/README.md

 * new widget games of favorite clubs with multi league support as replacement for the old one
 ### 0.0.9
 * optional weekday for widgets: gameday and gamesoffavclub,highlight the clubname in gamesoffavclub
+### 0.0.10
+* widget gameday: optional you can show informations about the goalgetters

 ## License
 MIT License